larriereguichet/AdminBundle/README.md

 [![Total Downloads](https://poser.pugx.org/lag/adminbundle/downloads)](https://packagist.org/packages/lag/adminbundle)

 # AdminBundle
-The AdminBundle let you creates a **flexible** and **robust backoffice** on any Symfony application, with simple `yaml` configuration.
+The AdminBundle let you create a **flexible** and **robust backoffice** on any Symfony application, with simple `yaml` configuration.

 It eases the handling of CRUD views by configuring `Admin` objects on top of your Doctrine entities.
 Each `Admin` has one or many `Action`.
 By default, the four actions of a classical CRUD are available (`create`, `edit`, `delete` and `list`) and the creation of custom actions is easy.

 If you require more flexibility, you can easily override any part of the process (data providers, controllers, views...).
-The purpose of the bundle is to provide an Admin interface with default configuration, and allows the user to add his specific need where he wants, and allow to implements any specific needs without any hassles.
+The purpose of the bundle is to provide an Admin interface with default configuration, and allows the user to add his specific need where he wants, and allow to implement any specific needs without any hassles.

 ## Features
 * Dynamic CRUD for your entities (no code generation)